Ray Dalio All Weather Portfolio [2024 Update]

 If this sounds like something you might want to consider, then let’s talk about how you can actually implement it.

-How Can You Implement the All Weather Portfolio?
+How Can You Replicate the All Weather Portfolio?

 The easiest way to replicate the All Weather Portfolio is through a selection of low-cost ETFs.
 For example, for only 0.21% a year you can recreate the All Weather Portfolio with: